Shruti29044/Task-Tracker-with-vue.js/README.md

 Feel free to fork and submit a pull request if you’d like to improve the app or add new features!

+⚠️ Challenges Faced

+🔧 Vue 2 to Vue 3 Migration

+The initial template was based on Vue 2, which led to compatibility issues with Vue 3 packages and tooling.

+Refactoring the main.js setup and updating package dependencies to support Vue 3 resolved this.

+⚙️ Vite Configuration

+Switching from the Vue CLI to Vite required changes in scripts and module resolution.

+Some dependencies (e.g., Vue Router and Axios) needed proper integration with the new Vite-based setup.

+🧱 Missing Build Directory

+Running npm run serve initially failed due to the missing dist/ folder.

+This was fixed by first executing npm run build to generate the production-ready files.

+📦 Dependency Warnings

+Encountered deprecated packages during global CLI installations.

+Resolved by updating to Vue 3-compatible libraries and avoiding deprecated tooling like Vue CLI in favor of Vite.

+🌐 Port Accessibility

+After launching the dev server, accessing the app via localhost:5173 initially showed 404 errors due to incorrect routing or missing entry files.

+Fixed by ensuring the correct App.vue mounting and directory structure.